itomic/squash-court-stats/docs/deployment/WEBHOOK-SETUP-QUICK-START.md

 ## 🎯 Goal
 Configure GitHub to automatically trigger deployment when you push to the `main` branch.

+**Deployment Method:** Trigger File + Cron Job Pattern
+- Webhook creates a trigger file (`/home/stats/logs/webhook-trigger`)
+- Cron job (running as root every minute) checks for trigger and executes deployment
+- This is the industry-standard pattern for webhooks requiring elevated privileges

 ## ⚡ Quick Steps

 ### 1. Check Current Status